Sorokin_Islanders_plays-puck

 "We do a lot of cardio, so I feel good, I feel fresh, and I feel excited."

-Sorokin also did more video work than on-ice work because of the injury and recovery, looking to shore up his game and return to the form that made him a 2023 finalist for the Vezina Trophy as best goalie in the NHL.
-He was 31-22-7 with a 2.34 GAA, .924 save percentage and a League-leading six shutouts in 62 games (60 starts).
+Sorokin also did more video work than on-ice work because of the injury and recovery, something he hopes will help him return to the form that made him a finalist for the Vezina Trophy in 2022-23.
+That season, he went 31-22-7 with a 2.34 GAA, .924 save percentage and a League-leading six shutouts in 62 games (60 starts).

 Related Content